Sob1234509876/Omni-com/README.md

 alpha 1.1.1 :
 The "lang" property of the configs is now useable, yay!
 Also made some GUI in the vanilla JFrame and add some random things.

+alpha FIX1 :
+Emergency fix on the newly added reg type, added the method "add" and "lenth"